UMANG13-coder/Neoapps.ai-Documentation/docs/Kubernetes_Deployment_Management_README.md

 ---
 id: Kubernetes_Deployment_Management_README
-title: Kubernetes Deployment Management for Trial
+title: Kubernetes Deployment Management and Subscribed Services
 sidebar_position: 7
 ---

-# Kubernetes Deployment Management for Trial and Subscribed Services

-This guide outlines the process for managing trial and subscribed deployments within a Kubernetes environment, including the cleanup of expired trial deployments and the management of node pools.
+> This guide provides a comprehensive overview of the procedures involved in managing trial and subscribed deployments within a Kubernetes environment.
+It offers step-by-step instructions for various tasks, including the cleanup of expired trial deployments and the efficient management of node pools.
+By following the outlined process, users can ensure the seamless operation of their Kubernetes clusters, optimize resource allocation, and maintain the integrity of their deployments.

-## Overview
+### Overview

-The system differentiates between trial and subscribed deployments, automatically handling the cleanup of expired trials and ensuring subscribed services are efficiently managed across node pools.
+> The system differentiates between trial and subscribed deployments, automatically handling the cleanup of expired trials and ensuring subscribed services are efficiently managed across node pools.

-## Prerequisites
+### Prerequisites

 - Kubernetes cluster
 - `kubectl` configured to communicate with your cluster